Fix mold and allergy problems with dehumidifiers, air purifiers and vacuums

 To make matters worse, my wife and I love dogs.

-So, for years, we've been trying high-end vacuum technology trying to
+So, for years, we've been trying high-end vacuum technology trying to keep up with their shedding.

-On this front, two technologies have stood the test of time: the
+On this front, two technologies have stood the test of time: the Roomba robot vacuum and the Dyson Animal.

-The Roomba works best if the dogs are confined to a single level of the house, or in a condo/apartment.
-We just set the Roomba to vacuum before leaving the house each day, and then empty its container when we get back.
-It excels at keeping rooms free of dust and pet hair, and it actually becomes rather intelligent about floor layout after its fourth or fifth journey.
+It excels at keeping rooms free of dust and pet hair, and it becomes rather intelligent about floor layout after its fourth or fifth journey.

 We have a mid-level Roomba, and my parents have a high-end Roomba, but as far as I can tell, the only real difference between them is price.
-And, apparently, we're not the only ones to have discovered that the Roomba is the mortal enemy of the Chihuahua, which leads to endless amusement during cleanings:

 We'd tried Orecks and Hoovers to get at the pet dander stuck in our carpets, but they're worthless compared to the Dyson Animal: